Miniature horse stabbed over 40 times in vicious attack dies

 She had no idea why someone would have attacked Star.

-The horse was on fluids yesterday recovering from surgery and blood loss, but Dr Gillespie said yesterday he was hopeful he would pull through.
+The horse was on fluids yesterday recovering from surgery and blood loss, but Dr Gillespie has been hopeful he would pull through.

 A police spokesman said police understood the injuries were "caused by a blade or similar''.
 Police asked for anyone with information to come forward.